eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 approaches and harmonise the implementation of the cybersecurity requirements laid down by the Regulation.

-Member States, according to Article 5c(3) of the Regulation, shall designate accredited conformity assessment bodies (CABs) which will carry out conformity assessment of Wallet Solutions against the Regulation requirements.
-Once this designation has been made, Member States shall communicate to the European Commission the names and addresses of these public or private bodies under [Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(7) of the
+Member States, according to Article 5c(3) of the Regulation, designate accredited conformity assessment bodies (CABs) which will carry out conformity assessment of Wallet Solutions against the Regulation requirements.
+Once this designation has been made, Member States communicate to the European Commission the names and addresses of these public or private bodies under [Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(7) of the
 Regulation.

-Wallet Providers shall request (select, contract) one or more designated CABs to assess and certify the conformity of their Wallet Solution against the requirements of the Regulation.
+Wallet Providers request (select, contract) one or more designated CABs to assess and certify the conformity of their Wallet Solution against the requirements of the Regulation.

 Wallet Solution certification is then conducted by the CAB to evaluate and certify the conformity of the Wallet Solution (target of the